Last Updated on

 Recreational therapists help people with mental or physical health issues to improve their levels of well-being (Bureau of Labor Statistics, 2015).
 For example, a recreational therapist might help someone living in a nursing home lead a more fulfilling life by playing games or doing activities with them.
 A recreational therapist might also use sports to teach someone how to be more independent after an accident.

-First, someone who wants to become a recreational therapist should earn a bachelor’s degree in recreational therapy or a related field.
-Beyond that, many regions do not have specific requirements for recreational therapists.
+To become a recreational therapist one must earn a bachelor’s degree in recreational therapy or a related field.
+Many regions do not have specific requirements for recreational therapists.
 That said, most hospitals and clinical offices prefer to hire certified recreational therapists (Bureau of Labor Statistics, 2015).

-In the United States, the National Council for Therapeutic Recreation Certification (NCTRC) offers a Certified Therapeutic Recreation Specialist (CTRS) certification, which is earned by either simply earning a bachelor’s degree in recreational therapy, or by earning another type of bachelor’s degree and then passing an exam (which recreational therapist degree-seekers have to pass anyway to earn their degrees).
+In the United States, the National Council for Therapeutic Recreation Certification (NCTRC) offers a Certified Therapeutic Recreation Specialist (CTRS) certification, which is earned after obtaining a bachelor’s degree in recreational therapy and passing an exam on recreational therapy, although one can earn it by simply passing the exam on top of any other bachelor’s degree.

-Further specialty certification can be earned in areas such as behavioral health or physical rehabilitation, which might help a prospective therapist be a more competitive candidate when searching for a job.
+Further specialty certification can be obtained in areas such as behavioral health or physical rehabilitation, which might help a prospective therapist be a more competitive candidate when searching for a job.

 For more information on recreational therapists, visit this website.